St. Amant High School Band Handbook

 The marching uniform includes black Drill Master shoes, black socks, black gloves, uniform pants, and uniform coat.
 Excessive makeup, face painting, jewelry, or extreme hair styles are not acceptable.
 During hot weather, and at all other designated performances, students will wear the black St. Amant Band polo shirt with solid black pants, Drill Master* shoes, and black socks.

-Concert uniforms will consist of a black tuxedo, black Drill Master shoes, black socks, white tuxedo shirt, and white bow tie.
+Concert uniforms will consist of a black tuxedo jacket, black shoes, black socks, black dress shirt, and black tie.
 Girls may wear a tuxedo if desired, but are encouraged to wear a solid black dress, blouse/skirt outfit, or other acceptable solid black attire (concert black).

 At a designated time before performances, inspections will be held to determine the appearance and readiness of each band member to perform.
 Items to be checked during inspection include: